-It can also help prevent age-related macular degeneration, a leading cause of blindness in the elderly.
+It can also help stop age-related macular degeneration, which is one of the main reasons why older people go blind.

-The antioxidants in Moringa may also help protect the eyes from damage caused by free radicals.
+The antioxidants in moringa might also help shield the eyes from oxidative damage.

 Moringa leaves are a natural galactagogue, which means they help promote lactation in nursing mothers.